 Amazing Tips N Tricks for Camping

 Make your next camping trip more enjoyable and "hassle free"!
 Everything from starting a campfire to tricks on cleaning your pots & pans.
 This is a great way to show off your outdoor knowledge & skills.
+What have you done lately to improve your camping?

-Do you have a unique camping tip that can be shared with others? (one that has not already been listed below),email your tip to email@example.com & recieve a Link for a FREE copy of our FTC "How to camping tips" resource e-book ($19.95 value).
-(Check back often for new tips & tricks for camping, maybe you will find yours added)
+Do you have a unique camping tip that can be shared with others? (one that has not already been listed below),email your tip to firstname.lastname@example.org & recieve a Link for a FREE copy of our FTC "How to camping tips" resource e-book ($19.95 value).

 - An old egg carton and dryer lint is all you need to get a campfire started easily with items around the house..
 Stuff a paper egg carton full of dryer lint and take it with you to your campsite.
 Place the egg carton under your kindeling, simply ignite the carton and you will have a fire in no time!
 Another quick method for starting a fire is to use fire starters.